myrmlbst/ndu-tcc-website/README.md

 # NDU/TCC: Creating the Things You Wished Existed...

 Source code for NDU/TCC's landing page (Developed by the Executive Committee 2025-2026).
-The website is developed using (Aceternity UI)[https://ui.aceternity.com/].
+The website is developed using [Aceternity UI](https://ui.aceternity.com/).

 ---